 In some newborns, such as those with transposition of the great arteries Transposition of the Great Arteries Transposition of the great arteries is a reversal of the normal connections of the aorta and the pulmonary artery with the heart.
 The aorta and pulmonary artery are reversed, which causes oxygen-poor... read more , a procedure called balloon atrial septostomy can be done during a cardiac catheterization.
 In this situation, a balloon is used to enlarge the foramen ovale (hole between the upper chambers of the heart) to help improve oxygen flow to the body.
 This procedure is usually done to stabilize the baby before open-heart surgery.

-Other drugs that are commonly used in children with a heart defect include
+Other medications that are commonly used in children with a heart defect include

 A diuretic, such as furosemide, which helps to remove excess fluid from the body and lungs